canary-for-cognition/multimodal-dl-framework/classifier/README.md

 The procedure to add a new dataset is the following:

 1. **Creating the dataset ID**.
 Each new dataset is associated to a unique ID (e.g. Alzheimer >> `alzheimer`) to allow for it to be referenced in the configuration of the experiment.
 New datasets must be included in the `dataset` folder in a subdirectory named after their IDs (e.g. Alzheimer >> `dataset/alzheimer/...`).
 Note that case sensitivity matters;

 2. **Structuring the dataset**.
 The dataset must be structured as described at *§ General description - Dataset* in this document;

-2. **Defininig the grouper**.
+3. **Defininig the grouper**.
 Each dataset must be coupled with a specific class defining its data grouping policy within the splits for the CV (e.g. group patients by subtasks or by cyclic split).
 This class must be defined at `classes/data/groupers` and must subclass `DataGrouper`.
 After defining the new grouper class, make sure to update the factory for the groupers at `classes/factories`.

+   Note that if manually augmented data is used, the corresponding files must be indexed according to and increasing integer value greater than zero.
+If for example a sequence stored in a file named L1-5.csv is split in 4 different subsequences, the 4 corresponding files must be named as L1-5-1.csv, L1-5-2.csv, L1-5-3.csv, L1-5-4.csv (the “-” character dividing the item ID and the augmentation index matters).

 ### Adding a new modality